TMF Nederland: History

 From 1996 to 2011 TMF also organized TMF Awards.
 The event thus prevailed around 2002, the year in which most VJs had moved to MTV.
 However, in 2011 with the shutdown of TMF Nederland the TMF Awards are replaced by the Dutch MTV Awards.
 Even in Belgium, since 2011 there are no more TMF Awards.
 The disappearance of the channel was easily dismissed by the public, meanwhile, there are many other music channels, especially in the digital package.

-Closure of TMF
+Closure

 On 4 November 2010 Viacom International Media Networks announced from 1 January 2011 TMF would only broadcast between 06:00 until 15:00 daily.
 On 4 April TMF was replaced by Kindernet and TMF as brand officially ceased on 1 September 2011 when TMF.nl stopped broadcasting the channel online.
 VJ's from TMF were transferred to MTV Nederland.
 TMF's digital channels ceased broadcasting on 31 December 2011.

-Come back
+Relaunch

 On 30 April 2020 Erik de Zwart announces that he is working on the return of TMF.
 He wants to make an online platform of the former music channel.